joyent/vera/docs/interface.md

 ### Read

 Reads can either be done with a straight HTTP request or can be made over a websocket channel.
 If the request is made via HTTP, the Vera server will serve the request, no matter how stale the data may be.
-Clients are only guaranteed consistent reads when requesting over the web soket to the leader.
+Clients are only guaranteed consistent reads when requesting over a web socket (only to a leader).

 Request (web socket):
 ```